iandunn/quick-navigation-interface/readme.txt

 Quick Navigation Interface provides a new way to navigate through the Administration Panels, combining the speed of keyboard shortcuts with the ease of a graphical user interface.

-Just press \` (above the tab key) to bring up the interface, and then start typing part of the name of any screen, post, page, etc. As you type, you'll be shown a list of matching links.
+Just press `g` or \` -- _the backtick character, usually located above the tab key_ -- to bring up the interface, and then start typing part of the name of any screen, post, page, etc. As you type, you'll be shown a list of matching links.
 Use the `Up` and `Down` keys to move between them, and press `Enter` to open one.

 https://www.youtube.com/watch?v=60iVn94hEIE